open-mmlab/mmselfsup/docs/en/migration.md

 | /                     | models/losses       | The `losses` folder is created to provide different loss implementations, which is from `heads`                                                                                                              |
 | /                     | structures          | The `structures` folder is for the implementation of data structures.
 In MMSelfSup, we implement a new data structure, `selfsup_data_sample`,  to pass and receive data throughout the training/val process. |
 | /                     | visualization       | The `visualization` folder contains the visualizer, which is responsible for some visualization tasks like visualizing data augmentation.                                                                    |

-## Differences between MMSelfSup and OpenSelfSup

-This file records differences between the newest version of MMSelfSup with older versions and OpenSelfSup.

-MMSelfSup goes through a refactoring and addresses many legacy issues.
-It is not compatitible with OpenSelfSup, i.e. the old config files are supposed to be updated as some arguments of the class or names of the components have been modified.

-The major differences are in two folds: codebase conventions, modular design.

-### Modular Design

-In order to build more clear directory structure, MMSelfSup redesigns some of the modules.

-#### Datasets

-- MMSelfSup merges some datasets to reduce some redundant codes.

-  - Classification, Extraction, NPID -> OneViewDataset

-  - BYOL, Contrastive -> MultiViewDataset

-- The `data_sources` folder has been refactored, thus the loading function is more robust.

-In addition, this part is still under refactoring, it will be released in following version.

-#### Models

-- The registry mechanism is updated.
-Currently, the parts under the `models` folder are built with a parent called `MMCV_MODELS` that is imported from `MMCV`.
-Please check [mmselfsup/models/builder.py](https://github.com/open-mmlab/mmselfsup/blob/master/mmselfsup/models/builder.py) and refer to [mmcv/utils/registry.py](https://github.com/open-mmlab/mmcv/blob/master/mmcv/utils/registry.py) for more details.

-- The `models` folder includes `algorithms`, `backbones`, `necks`, `heads`, `memories` and some required utils.
-The `algorithms` integrates the other main components to build the self-supervised learning algorithms, which is like `classifiers` in `MMCls` or `detectors` in `MMDet`.

-- In OpenSelfSup, the names of `necks` are kind of confused and all in one file.
-Now, the `necks` are refactored, managed with one folder and renamed for easier understanding.
-Please check `mmselfsup/models/necks` for more details.

-### Codebase Conventions

-MMSelfSup renews codebase conventions as OpenSelfSup has not been updated for some time.

-#### Configs

-- MMSelfSup renames all config files to use new name convention.
-Please refer to [0_config](./tutorials/0_config.md) for more details.

-- In the configs, some arguments of the class or names of the components have been modified.

-  - One algorithm name has been modified: MOCO -> MoCo

-  - As all models' components inherit `BaseModule` from `MMCV`, the models are initialized with `init_cfg`.
-Please use it to set your initialization.
-Besides, `init_weights` can also be used.

-  - Please use new neck names to compose your algorithms, check it before write your own configs.

-  - The normalization layers are all built with arguments `norm_cfg`.

-#### Scripts

-- The directory of `tools` is modified, thus it has more clear structure.
-It has several folders to manage different scripts.
-For example, it has two converter folders for models and data format.
-Besides, the benchmark related scripts are all in `benchmarks` folder, which has the same structure as `configs/benchmarks`.

-- The arguments in `train.py` has been updated.
-Two major modifications are listed below.

-  - Add `--cfg-options` to modify the config from cmd arguments.

-  - Remove `--pretrained` and use `--cfg-options` to set the pretrained models.